Géza Herczegh

 Géza Gábor Herczegh (17 October 1928 - 11 January 2010) was a Hungarian judge and academic.
 In 1990, Herczegh was appointed to the Constitutional Court of Hungary.
-From 1993 to 2003, he was unanimously elected by the United Nations to one of the International Court of Justice, succeeding Manfred Lachs.
-He filled the remaining year of Lachs' nine-year term and was re-elected to a full term in 1994.
-In 2003, he was succeeded by Peter Tomka.
+In 1993, he was elected a judge of the International Court of Justice, succeeding Manfred Lachs after his death.
+He filled the remaining year of Lachs' term and was re-elected to a full nine-year term in 1994.
 His daughter, Judge Anita Herczegh, is married to János Áder, former President of Hungary.
-His successor at the ICJ, Tomka, described him as "a dedicated and open-minded judge interested in finding areas of consensus."
+Peter Tomka, who joined the court when Herczegh left and later became its president, described him as "a dedicated and open-minded judge interested in finding areas of consensus."